What degree is best for me?

 The Doctor of Philosophy degree is available in three departments: Biomedical Sciences, Environmental Health Sciences, and Epidemiology & Biostatistics.
 PhD programs prepare students for careers as independent scholars and researchers.
 Graduates lead research labs, teach at universities, work in industry, and direct scientific and epidemiological programs at state and national health agencies.
 Click the department names above to learn about each department’s PhD degree program.

 Our flagship degree, the Master of Public Health (MPH), helps students become well-rounded public health professionals, ready to assume responsible positions in state or local health departments, health care organizations, or health-related non-profit agencies.
 It features core courses in six areas – epidemiology, biostatistics, health policy & management, behavioral science, environmental health, and the biological basis of public health – and upper level courses in an area of concentration, as well as hands-on internship experiences in a variety of public health settings.

 The Doctor of Public Health (DrPH) is designed for individuals who have already been working in a public health for several years and who are ready to be leaders in public health practice.
-DrPH students take upper level coursework in epidemiology, policy, management, and health behavior, while concentrating in one of those areas.
+DrPH students take upper level coursework in epidemiology, environmental health, policy, management, and health behavior, while concentrating in one of those areas.
 In addition, the program provides focused leadership training to prepare residents for high-level positions in the field.